Student loan forgiveness and repayment programs

 State-funded programs

 Some states offer their own loan repayment or forgiveness programs for veterinarians.
-Contact the state veterinary medical association for more information.
+Contact your state veterinary medical association for more information.

 Income-driven repayment plans

 Income-driven repayment plans (IDRs) are available to borrowers with direct federal student loans based on income level.
 They offer debt forgiveness, but they differ greatly from Public Service Loan Forgiveness and other programs because the borrower has to pay taxes on the amount of debt that’s forgiven at the end.
-Learn about PAYE, REPAYE and other income-driven repayment plans in these learning modules about loan repayment strategies on My Veterinary Life.
+Learn about different types of income-driven repayment plans in these learning modules about loan repayment strategies on My Veterinary Life.

 AVMA supports these programs